Watts-Lab/task-mapping/tasks/Sequential dyadic die-rolling.md

 # Criteria
 ## Performance calculation
-> A formal specification of how performance is evaluated based on the specific materials and the teams actions in a given trial.
-> Write out how performance is calculated for this task.
-There may be more than one performance metric, and in that case, list all the ones used in the reference papers.
-These could be simple metrics, e.g., completion time in Sudoku, while others may involve an equation, a key (e.g., RME), or an algorithm, to judge the correct answer.
-> This likely does not reflect details of the results of the paper but instead just how the task was designed and measured.
+> The amount of double reported across treatment conditions served as the measure for corrupt behavior.
+Researchers looked at the mean number of reported double in comparison to the honesty baseline in all treatments.

 ## Incentives
 Incentives were based on rolling outcomes and corruption, the rules were as follows:
 > In the main aligned outcomes treatment, if both A and B reported the same number, each earned that number in euros (i.e., if both reported 1, each earns V1; if both reported 2, each earns V2; etc.).

-> In the casesthey reported different numbers, they earned nothing.
+> In the cases they reported different numbers, they earned nothing.
 In six control treatments the payoff of either A or B was varied.
 In treatment A-high (B-high) A(B) earned V6 if a double was reported (regardless of the value of the double), whereas B (A) earned the value of the double as in aligned outcomes.

 > In treatment A-low, A (B) earned V1 if a double was reported (regardless of the value of the double), whereas B (A) earned the value of the double as in aligned outcomes.